avinashbest/data-structure-iit-kanpur/README.md

 <strong>Assigning level numbers and Numbering of nodes for a binary tree: </strong>

 - The nodes of a binary tree can be numbered in a natural way, level by level, left to right.
-- The nodes of a complete binary tree can be numbered so that the root is assigned the number 1, a left child is assigned twice the number assigned its parent, and a right child is assigned one more thatn twice the number assigned its parent.
+- The nodes of a complete binary tree can be numbered so that the root is assigned the number 1, a left child is assigned twice the number assigned its parent, and a right child is assigned one more than twice the number assigned its parent.
 For e.g.

 ![image](https://drive.google.com/uc?export=view&id=1tge4BRxXDz5mVjK0r4A57vts0GTIbxNI)